Data collection and self-identification

 Participants can choose to consent to their data being used in the processing of the application for the project to which they are associated, or decide for it to only be used in an aggregate manner.

-Participants have five calendar days to complete the questionnaire after receiving it.
+Participants have ten calendar days to complete the questionnaire after receiving it.
 After that time, if you have not submitted the questionnaire, your information may not be included in the processing of the application.

 To learn more about how your data will be used, please consult the Personal Information Collection Statement.